Time inhomogeneous Generalized Mehler Semigroups: Introduction

+We can put the time inhomogeneous generalized Mehler semigroup \eqref{2GMS} in a more general framework, i.e. the inhomogeneous skew convolution semigroups.
+We characterize the Markov property of this more general skew convolution semigroups in Proposition \ref{Prop:SemigroupProperty:SCGg} which implies Proposition \ref{Prop:SemigroupChar} immediately.

+In Section \ref{Sec:On_the_Equation} we study the skew convolution equation \eqref{Skew:Meas:Equ:0} for measures in several subsections.
+We first warm up with some preliminaries and motivations in Subsections \ref{subsec:Pre} and \ref{subsec:Mot}.
+In the remaining Subsections, we always assume Assumption \ref{Ass:ContinuousMeasure'} which requires that the measure $(\mu_{t,s})_{t\geq s}$ is weakly continuous on the diagonal.
+In Subsection \ref{subsec:cont}, among some other continuity results, in particular we show that for fixed $t\in\R$, $\mu_{t,s}$ is weakly continuous in $s$ for all $s\leq t$.
+We also investigate the continuity of $p_{s,t}$.
+In Subsection \ref{Subsec:Inf_Div}, we prove that for every $t\geq s$, $\mu_{t,s}$ is infinitely divisible.
+In Subsection \ref{Subsec:additive_process} we show that there exists a natural ``additive process" associated with $(\mu_{t,s})_{t\geq s}$.
+Then the estimate \eqref{Equ:UniformStochContinuous:Mod} appears naturally.
+This provides us a second proof of the infinite divisibility of $\mu_{t,s}$.
+Finally we study the structure and representations of the measures $\mu_{t,s}$ in Subsections \ref{sub:sec:LKrepr}, \ref{subsec:ConsRep1} and \ref{subsec:ConsRep2}.

 In Section \ref{Sec:Evolution_Measures} we study evolution systems of measures, i.e. space-time invariant measures, for the semigroup $(p_{s,t})_{t\geq s}$.
-We show some sufficient and necessary conditions for the existence and uniqueness of evolution systems of measures.
-The basic idea can be found in \cite{BRS96, FR00, DaPL07, Kna09, Woo09} etc..
-But we are in a more general framework.
-Theorem \ref{EMeasure:Levy2GMS} and Theorem \ref{EMeasure:Levy2GMS:Converse} below are the infinite dimensional generalizations of the results in \cite{Woo09} for finite dimensional L\'evy driven non-autonomous Ornstein-Uhlenbeck processes.
-However, Items (3) and (4) of Theorem \ref{EMeasure:Levy2GMS:Converse}, which are not in \cite{Woo09}, are new also in finite dimensions and interesting by themselves since they are converse results to Theorem \ref{Thm:SysEvolutionMeasure:Structure} below about the relationship of two evolution systems of measures.
-We borrow the idea to use periodic (in time) conditions to prove uniqueness (see Theorem \ref{theorem:Evolution_Measure:PeriodicCond}) from \cite{DaPL07, Kna09}.
+Concerning this topic, some work has been done in \cite{BRS96, FR00, DaPL07, Kna09, Woo09} etc..
+We first show some basic properties of the evolution systems of measures.
+Then we give sufficient and necessary conditions for the existence and uniqueness of evolution systems of measures.
+In particular we emphasize that Theorem \ref{EMeasure:Levy2GMS}, Theorem \ref{EMeasure:Levy2GMS:Converse} and Corollary \ref{Cora:Evolu-Measure-uniquness:tight} not only generalize the results in \cite{Woo09} for finite dimensional L\'evy driven non-autonomous Ornstein-Uhlenbeck processes but also contain some new results even in the finite dimension case.
+As applications, we show an example using periodic conditions (in time) (cf. \cite{DaPL07, Kna09}).